 For transaction metrics and business metrics, no such standard tool exists.
 Instead, you simply build a spreadsheet and update the data manually every day.
 This approach does not scale to tens of thousands of users, but in the early days, it is a great, lean way to get started quickly.
 Boris Wertz and Angela Tran Kingyans, the authors of the Version One Marketplace Guide, have put together a Marketplace KPI Spreadsheet which you use as a baseline.
 You also check out a similar spreadsheet created by another venture capital firm, daphni.
 For visualizing the spreadsheet data, you get inspiration from the dashboards put together by Vijay Nagappan of MHS Capital and use Keen.io and Plot.ly to build a dashboard.

 You use Google Analytics to measure your customer conversion funnel.
 You dismissed a few paid alternatives (Mixpanel and Kissmetrics) that specialize in funnel tracking; while they were great to use, they can easily become rather expensive, and didn’t fit your tight budget.
 To measure NPS, you set up a free survey using UserReport’s free tool.
-You also set up the Sean Ellis Test using a tool such as UserVoice, Qualaroo, or SurveyMonkey.
+You also set up the Sean Ellis Test, for example by using UserVoice, Qualaroo or SurveyMonkey.

 After all this is set up, the data starts flowing in.
 You monitor the data daily, and whenever you notice a suspicious pattern, you take appropriate action to correct the situation.